yukw777/temporal-discrete-graph-updater/README.md

 ```

 ### Testing
 We use [`pytest`](https://docs.pytest.org/) to write and run tests.
 Once your local development environment is set up, simply run `pytest` to run tests.
+By default, slow tests are not run locally.
+If you want to run them locally, use `pytest -m ""`.

 All the tests are run as part of the CI/CD pipeline, so it's highly recommended that you make sure all the tests locally before opening a merge request.